codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 The `src` directory is similar to a standard Java source directory structure.
 This directory is added to the classpath when executing a pipeline.

-In tests, I’m using [spock](http://spockframework.org/) test framework which is a nice benefit of using groovy for unit tests.
+In tests, I'm using [spock](http://spockframework.org/) test framework which is a nice benefit of using groovy for unit tests.

 ### Shared Library global variables